CLONED FIRM WARNING

-The Firm is authorised as a full scope UK Alternative Investment Fund Manager (“AIFM”) and acts as the AIFM for several AIFs.
+The Firm is authorised as a full scope UK Alternative Investment Fund Manager (“AIFM”) and acts as the AIFM for certain AIFs.
 The Firm also acts as an investment manager for a number of other AIFs for which Brevan Howard Capital Management Limited (“BHCM”), which is based in Jersey, is the AIFM.
 The Firm also provides certain other services to the wider Brevan Howard group, including marketing services.

 The Firm does not have regulatory permissions to:

 - hold client money or client assets; or